NAMITHA-L/AI-DEBUGGING-ASSISTANT---PROMPT/README.md

-# AI Debugging Mentor – README
+# Prompt for an AI Debugging Assistant

 ##  Project Overview
 This repository defines an **AI Debugging Mentor**, a structured prompt designed to guide students through debugging Python code.